jinghuazhao/PW-pipeline/README.md

 9*  | chr | chromosome
 10* | pos | position

-\* these two columns can be obtained from UCSC as shown above.
+\* These two columns can be obtained from UCSC as shown above.

 ### Output